 Getting fewer than five to six hours of sleep per night can increase your chances of weight gain, according to the Mayo Clinic.
 Just don’t oversleep either, as getting more than nine hours of sleep can also lead to weight gain.

-Cornell University’s College of Human Ecology recently reported that the consensus is that most adults need at least seven hours per night.
+Cornell University’s College of Human Ecology reports that the consensus is most adults need at least seven hours per night.
 Here’s why:

 4. Avoid distractions

 The American Heart Association defines “mindless eating,” in part, as eating while distracted — such as while watching TV, working at a computer or texting.
-The nonprofit continues:
+The AHA continues:

 Brian Wansink, founder and director of the Food and Brand Lab at Cornell University, has written an entire book on the topic.
 It’s called “Mindless Eating: Why We Eat More Than We Think.”